Some cool four axis milling photos:

 Subjects: Plant diseases Fungi

-Publisher: Philadelphia : P. Blakiston’s Son &amp Co.
+Publisher: Philadelphia : P. Blakiston’s Son & Co.

 Contributing Library: University of British Columbia Library